gSchool/TTP-EXCEL-CONTENT/excel-lessons/columns.md

 ##### !question

 **Exercise: extract left, right, and middle parts of text (15 min)**

+**Notes**
+* In this code-along we will create new columns with data extracted from other Excel columns.
+* Use data from the da_airbnb schema for this code-along table

+**Instuctions**
-* Work in pairs
+1. Work in pairs
-* Use data extracted from the da_pronto.trip data
+2. Extract 1,000 random rows with the Use data extracted from the da_pronto.trip data
   * Prepare new columns with substrings extracted from other columns
     * In a new column, use LEFT to extract the text part of the bikeid
     * In a new column, use RIGHT to extract the numerical part of the bikeid